-- Escargot is also low in its carbohydrate content and will not lead to unnecessary weight gain while you are pregnant.
+- Escargot is also a low-carbohydrate food that can satisfy your cravings during pregnancy without causing unnecessary weight gain.
 The food is fat, sugar and carbohydrate free but rich in lean protein.
-They are also a good source of iron, magnesium, selenium, phosphorus and potassium.
+It is also a good source of iron, magnesium, selenium, phosphorus and potassium.f

 - When you eat escargot, you also get a rich amount of vitamins and minerals that are essential for your as well as your unborn baby’s overall health and development.
-Escargot is rich in iron, magnesium as well as potassium, which will help your overall health as well as help in making extra blood required during pregnancy.
+Escargot is rich in iron, magnesium as well as potassium, which will provide ample nutrition, and help in producing extra blood required during the gestation.

 Nutritional Value Of Escargot